bartificer/shownotes-misc/CCATP/ccatp-20221217-verification.md

 1. What's the **claim** being made?
 2. What **evidence** is being offered to support the claim?
-3. What **checks** are performed to compare the evidence to the claim, and by who?
+3. What **checks** are performed to compare the evidence to the claim, and by whom?
 (Think people, organisations, and/or software.)
 4. What's the process for  **sharing** the result of the verification?

 That might sound simple, but there's actually a lot to think about!